aleph-zero-foundation/aleph-node/scripts/synthetic-network/README.md

 Main file in this folder is `run_consensus_synthetic-network.sh`.
 It builds a docker-image containing `aleph-node` and some arbitrary set of networking and debugging tools.
 It also consists of files required to spawn an instance of the synthetic-network.
-Its requirements are: docker, docker-compose, git, `aleph-node:latest` docker-image.
+Its requirements are: docker, docker compose, git, `aleph-node:latest` docker-image.

 `set_defaults_synthetic-network.sh` allows you to reset settings of the synthetic-network to some sane defaults.
 You might need to use it when you set too restrictive values for some of its parameters, i.e. rate limit that make you unable to further